 Starting a small business is a massive but rewarding undertaking.
 Part of starting a small business is doing things in a way that makes the most sense to you, but a little guidance can help as well.
-Consider these tips for starting your own company and incorporate them as needed:
+Consider these tips on how to start a small business.

 1. Recognize your strengths and weaknesses

 Every small business owner has certain skills, abilities, knowledge and experience that give them an edge when it comes time to build up a business and start operating it.
 However, no small business owner is so adept that they can be an expert in every single process related to developing a new company.